 Additionally, you can provide links for donors who are looking for other routes to give by directing them to your “Ways to Give” page or to more general information about donating.

 The more ways you have for donors to give, the better off you’ll be.
 An important note: giving your donors multiple options if they want to support you is great.
-That said, be careful not to include too man competing calls to action.
+That said, be careful not to include too many competing calls to action.
 Giving donors too many options all at once can be overwhelming!
-Try linking your primary calls to action and buttons to your online donation form and providing a subtler link to your “Ways to Give” page.
+Try linking your primary calls to action and buttons to your online donation form and providing a subtler link to your “Ways to Give” page, such as in the footer of your email.

-Arguably, one of the most important components of asking for donations is saying thank you once you’ve received them.
+Arguably, one of the most important components of asking for donations with emails is saying thank you once you’ve received them.

 Showing gratitude for donations of any size demonstrates that your organization is interested in donors, not just what’s in their wallets.